 Any death during childbirth – whether it’s the mother or the baby – demands a thorough investigation.
 Was the C-section necessary?
 Did doctors ignore a mother who was in pain and in need of treatment?
 Did the hospital delay treatment?
 The U.S. lacks a single database to track and study maternal deaths, so it may be up to the victim or her loved ones to investigate whether the facility has a pattern of medical mistakes leading to maternal deaths.
 An experienced attorney can be a critical partner in this process of determining whether there was medical malpractice.

 If your loved one died during childbirth, you will need a strong legal advocate at your side to ask the right questions.
-Contact The Deratany Firm to find out how we can help.
+Contact Deratany & Kosner to find out how we can help.